It’s absolutely no secret that talented developers are in high demand.

 “My girlfriend was offered a job transfer to Montpellier and I was more enthusiastic than her to move away from Paris!
 I started looking for work myself.

 I’m not from Paris and never planned to spend my whole life there.
 The main reason for our relocation was that we would like to buy a house in the near future and in the Paris area the cost is just so high.

 I accepted a salary decrease (close to 20%).
 The salary difference has already been compensated by the difference in flat rent.
 And, I really enjoy being able to go to work by bicycle under the sun of the South of France – beats the noisy subway any day!”

 The salaries of tomorrow

 Of course, the tech talent market and the salaries rolling around inside it are bound to evolve over the next year.

 Some markets will be affected more drastically than others.
-It’s unsure, for example, what’s in store for UK developers after Brexit.
-According to LinkedIn, more than half of tech recruiters in the UK (54%) state that they’ve had to increase their salary offers following Brexit.
+For example, according to LinkedIn, more than half of tech recruiters in the UK (54%) state that they’ve had to increase their salary offers following Brexit.
 Another 43% say that their companies have had no choice but to give raises to existing tech team members so as to hold on to them.